Ernest Hemingway: Key West

 His third child, Gloria Hemingway, was born a year later on November 12, 1931, in Kansas City as "Gregory Hancock Hemingway".
 Pauline's uncle bought the couple a house in Key West with a carriage house, the second floor of which was converted into a writing studio.
 He invited friends—including Waldo Peirce, Dos Passos, and Max Perkins—to join him on fishing trips and on an all-male expedition to the Dry Tortugas.
 He continued to travel to Europe and to Cuba, and—although in 1933 he wrote of Key West, "We have a fine house here, and kids are all well"—Mellow believes he "was plainly restless".

 In 1933, Hemingway and Pauline went on safari to Kenya.
 The 10-week trip provided material for Green Hills of Africa, as well as for the short stories "The Snows of Kilimanjaro" and "The Short Happy Life of Francis Macomber".
 The couple visited Mombasa, Nairobi, and Machakos in Kenya; then moved on to Tanganyika Territory, where they hunted in the Serengeti, around Lake Manyara, and west and southeast of present-day Tarangire National Park.
 Their guide was the noted "white hunter" Philip Percival who had guided Theodore Roosevelt on his 1909 safari.
 During these travels, Hemingway contracted amoebic dysentery that caused a prolapsed intestine, and he was evacuated by plane to Nairobi, an experience reflected in "The Snows of Kilimanjaro".
 On Hemingway's return to Key West in early 1934, he began work on Green Hills of Africa, which he published in 1935 to mixed reviews.

 He purchased a boat in 1934, naming it the Pilar, and began to sail the Caribbean.
 He arrived at Bimini in 1935, where he spent a considerable amount of time.
 During this period he worked on To Have and Have Not, published in 1937 while he was in Spain, which became the only novel he wrote during the 1930s.

+Hemingway vehemently criticized the administration's handling of the Labor Day Hurricane of 1935.
+After witnessing the disaster and the bungled federal response in Key West, he wrote an expose for the New Masses, "Who Murdered the Vets?"
+In his private correspondence, Hemingway even more specifically named names, writing that "Harry Hopkins and Roosevelt who sent those poor bonus march guys down there [to the Florida Keys] to get rid of them got rid of them all right."